opensafely/documentation/docs/getting-started.md

             cohort: output/descriptive.png
     ```

-Line 15 tells the system we want to create a new action called `describe`.
-Line
+- **Line 13** tells the system we want to create a new action called `describe`.
-16 says how to run the script (using the `python` or `R` runner).
-Line 17 tells the
+- **Line 14** says how to run the script (using the `python` or `R` runner).
-system that this action depends on the outputs of the
+- **Line 15** tells the system that this action depends on the outputs of the
   `generate_study_population` being present.
-Lines 18-20 describe the files that
-the action creates.
-Line 19 says that the items indented below it are
+- **Lines 16-18** describe the files that the action creates.
+Line 17 says that the
-*moderately* sensitive, that is they may be released to the public after a
+  items indented below it are *moderately* sensitive, that is they may be released
-careful review (and possible redaction).
-Line 20 says that there's one output
+  to the public after a careful review (and possible redaction).
+Line 18 says that
-file, which will be found at `output/descriptive.png`.
+  there's one output file, which will be found at `output/descriptive.png`.

-5. At the command line, type `opensafely run run_all
-   --force-run-dependencies` and press ++enter++.
-This should end by
+At the command line, type `opensafely run run_all --force-run-dependencies` and press
-   telling you a file containing the histogram has been
+++enter++.
+This should end by telling you a file containing the histogram has been created.
-   created.
-Open it — you can do this via Visual Studio Code's Explorer
-   — and check it looks right.
+Open it — you can do this via Visual Studio Code's Explorer — and check it looks right.

 ## 6. Test your study on GitHub